The End of the Libertarian Dream?

 Single Supplement: £250.00

 In August 2008, the West’s relations with Moscow were brought to dramatic focus as Russian tanks moved within kilometres of the Georgian capital Tbilisi.
-The conflict over South Ossetia has had a significant impact on relations between the United States, the EU and Russia.
-It has also threatened to undermine the most zealous advocate of free-market reform in the region, Georgia’s president Mikhael Saakhashvili.
+The conflict over South Ossetia soured relations between the United States, the EU and Russia.
+It was also the prelude for the demise of the free market advocate and former President Mikhael Saakhashvili.

 As well as providing unparalleled analysis, and briefings from key officials and decision makers, the tour includes visits to key cultural and historic centres, such as Motsameta and Gelati, as well as time spent with communities affected by the recent conflicts of the region.
 There is also an optional extension to the trip to Kakheti, a stunning region in the Eastern most edge of the country.